valatron-php/task/readme.md

 # Task description
-This task should take up to **1 MH**.
 There are no limitations in terms of framework/libraries usage.
 However try to create your app as project that will expand in future.
+Optimal time for finishing the task is up to **2 hours**.

 ## Setup:
 You have three tables in a relation database.
 These tables are defined as follows: